Events

 October 7, 2019

-This seminar will feature presentations from the BIRCWH scholars, a presenetation from Dr. Susan Johnson on time management, and a panel of BIRWCH leadership discussing career development in soft money environments.
+This seminar featured presentations from the BIRCWH scholars, a presenetation from Dr. Susan Johnson on time management, and a panel of BIRWCH leadership discussing career development in soft money environments.

 Black Maternal Health Week with Drs.
 Karen Scott and Cynthia Greenlee